 Independent study will foster in you the ability to identify your own learning needs and determine which areas you need to focus on to become proficient in your subject area.
 This is an important transferable skill and will help to prepare you for the transition to working life.

-The law components within the LLB in Law and Politics programme are mainly assessed by examination, though some of the optional modules have elements of coursework.
-In the final year of all the law programmes, there is the option to research and write a dissertation on a legal or politics topic in place of a taught module.
-The politics modules are assessed through a mixture of examinations and coursework.
+The LLB is mainly assessed by examination, though some of the option modules have elements of coursework.
+In the final year of all the law programmes, there is the option to research and write a dissertation on a legal topic in place of a taught module.

 Law Library Service:

 School of Law students have access to state of the art library resources and e-learning facilities.